youaredev123/cryptocap/README.md

-# CoinMarketCap
+# CryptoCap
-A simple yet beautiful cryptocurrency tracker inspired by [coinmarketcap.com](https://coinmarketcap.com/) and built using WPF
+A cryptocurrency tracker inspired by [coinmarketcap.com](https://coinmarketcap.com/) and built using WPF

 ## Built using 💻🚀
 - [.NET 6](https://dotnet.microsoft.com/en-us/)